ReadAlongs/Studio-Web/packages/stencil-component/readme.md

 * put it in a custom relative folder and make sure to add `use-assets-folder="false"` attribute to the read-long component

+Note that images are normally inserted in a read-along by specifying them in the `config.json` file provided to `readalongs align`, which will then attempt to generate and populate the assets folder automatically.
+See the [readalongs CLI user guide](https://readalong-studio.readthedocs.io/en/latest/cli-guide.html#adding-titles-images-and-do-not-align-segments-via-the-config-json-file) for details.

 ## Test with your site

 You can either modify the `/src/index.html` or after running `npm start` you can copy out the `www/build` folder and add